lvegerano/getem/README.md

 const modules = require('getem')(directory);
 ```
 ## Options
+Options can be a `string` of the path.
+Or a configuration object.

 | key             | default                  | description                                                                                   |
 | --------------- |:------------------------:| ---------------------------------------------------------------------------------------------:|
 | dirname         | `null`                   | The directory where file are going to be required from                                        |